 - Unexplained weight loss

-Talk with your primary care doctor about the colon cancer screening that is appropriate for you.
-Then call 414-805-3666 or 800-272-3666 to schedule your colonoscopy at any of our convenient screening locations.
+Talk with your primary care doctor about the colon cancer screening that is right for you.
+If your doctor recommends a colonoscopy or other type of screening that must be done in a hospital or health center, call 414-777-7700 to schedule your appointment at any of our convenient screening locations.
 Some screening locations may require a referral from your doctor.

 Colonoscopy: What to Expect